-In relation to the podium component of a proposed building, this modification to Amendment No. 46 is the introduction of a 4-metre front setback for properties in Bowman, Charles and Hardy Streets (other than those in the Special Design Area) and the northerly portion of Mill Point Road.
+In relation to the podium component of a proposed building, the advertised modification to Amendment No. 46 was the introduction of a 4-metre front setback for properties in Bowman, Charles and Hardy Streets (other than those in the Special Design Area) and the northerly portion of Mill Point Road.
 The Council received a large number of 'opposing' submissions in response to this proposed modification.
 The strongest opposition was from property owners in Bowman, Charles and Hardy Streets.
 The numerous reasons for objecting, listed above, are considered valid in relation to properties in those streets.
+Therefore the proposed 4-metre front setback requirement should not be implemented for properties in Bowman, Charles and Hardy Streets.
+Instead, a 2-metre front setback is now proposed for properties in those streets, other than properties in the Special Design Area.
+This will still promote a high quality inner-city urban character while also distinguishing these streets from streets in the Special Design Area where the development will be more intensive.
+Further, the lesser street setback will still allow continuity of the street edge and greater space for the canopy of street trees to provide weather-protection for pedestrians on the public footpaths in the street reserve.
+Together with the reduced minimum nonresidential plot ratio now proposed for properties in those streets, the concern expressed by some submitters who own small sites has been addressed appropriately.